ArtemChandragupta/NixFlake/README.md

 # NixFlake

 This is my NixOS configuration.
-It have ability to swith environments, now there are two of them. - beautiful Glossynix and minimal Plainix.
+It have ability to swith environments, now there are two of them - beautiful Glossynix and minimal Plainix.

 In _module_ directory there are common NixOS modules and host-specific things like amd kernel modules.